kent-map/kent/18c/18c-shadwell-biography.md

 'Yes, yes, you fought very gloriously, when you let the Dutch burn the fleet at Chatham'.
 <br><br>
 The Dutch had attacked English warships lying at anchor off Chatham and Gillingham during the [Raid on the Medway](/17c/17c-sheppey-at-war) in June 1667.
-Flip defends the navy, blaming 'the Treachery of some Rogues at Land' as the local people flew in fear.
+Flip defends the navy, blaming 'the Treachery of some Rogues at Land' (the local people flew in fear when they saw the warships), but his reverance for the navy of the past is ridiculed.
-<br><br>

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_Raid_on_the_Medway_by_Willem_Schellinks_Rijksmuseum_Amsterdam_SK-C-1737.jpg" label="The raid on the Medway" attribution="by Willem Schellinks, Rijksmuseum, CC0, via Wikimedia Commons">

-P32 The Virginia Fleet’s come in.
+Shadwell challenges prevailing views of the military through his characters, which reveals a shift in attitudes.
+It acts as a contrast to his father's 1692 comedy _The Volunteers_ which includes heroic and solid characters such as Major General Blunt, 'an old Cavalier officer, somewhat rough in speech, but brave and honest' and Welford 'a brave young Gentlemen, a Volunteer of a good estate, who has gotten more honours in the late war'.

 ### References